 How to invest in retirement

-That approach makes sense, but it’s also worth considering how long you might live and how long you need your money to last.
-Having it all invested in the Cash plan over decades may not provide the growth you need for your money to last.
+That approach makes sense, but it’s also worth considering how long you might live and how long you might need your money to last.
+Having it all invested in a lower-risk plan over decades may not provide the growth you need for your money to last.

 Your investment options

-Because your needs are different, we offer you more options when it comes to choosing an investment plan.
+Because your needs are different when you’re retired, we offer you more options with your investment plan.

 There’s also one more option.
 You can invest part of your money in the Cash plan, and the rest of your money in another Readymade plan.